-Whether the blister already broke before you could get to it, or you popped it yourself, the aftercare is the same.
-Keep the Band-Aids on during the day and either go barefoot or choose shoes which don’t rub the injury when you walk.
+Whether the blister already broke before you could get to it or you popped it yourself, the aftercare is the same.
+Keep the Band-Aids on during the day and either go barefoot or choose shoes that don’t rub the injury when you walk.
 If it’s in a spot you can’t avoid rubbing, like the pads of the toes or sides of the feet where sandal straps hit, wear socks when you wear shoes.
-Take the band aids off at night, so the blisters can dry out and continue healing.
+Take the Band-Aids off at night, so the blisters can dry out and continue healing.

 Also, watch for increased redness, pain, and swelling.
 These are all signs of infection, and you’ll need to get medical care for those.